-Figure 6.
+Figure 4.5.
 Evaporator tube bundle and tubesheet.
-Tube diameter is 5 cm.
+Tube diameter is 5 cm (2 in.).

-The heating element is a shell and tube heat exchanger, consisting of 5 cm OD tubes, typically 7.2 m to 9.0 m in length.
-Black liquor entering each effect is usually below its boiling point at the pressure within the effect, flows into the bottom liquor chamber and then upward, into the evaporator tubes.
+The heating element is a shell and tube heat exchanger, consisting of 5 cm (2 in) OD tubes, typically 7.2 m to 9.0 m (24 ft to 30 ft) in length (Table 4.1).
+Black liquor entering each effect is usually below its boiling point at the pressure within the effect.
+It flows into the bottom liquor chamber and then upward into the evaporator tubes.
 Steam condensing on the outside of the tubes heats the liquor.
 The lower section of the tube bundle acts as a preheat section, heating the liquor to its boiling point.
 The liquor temperature increases as the liquor rises upward in the tubes, and the pressure decreases.
-Evaporation begins at the height within the tubes where the vapor pressure of water in the black liquor equals the system pressure.1 region within the tubes.
-Heat exchangers between effects are used to bring liquor temperatures entering an effect to within 10°C of the boiling temperature within that effect.
+Evaporation begins at the height within the tubes where the vapor pressure of water in the black liquor equals the local system pressure and the upward flow becomes two phase [1].

 The rate of heat transfer to black liquor in the lower, subcooled region of the tubes is poor.
 Long subcooled regions have to be avoided because the heat transfer rate is so low in them that it limits the overall evaporation rate in the body.
-Heat transfer rates increase by an order of magnitude from the preheat section to the boiling
+Heat transfer rates increase by an order of magnitude from the preheat section to the boiling region within the tubes.
+Heat exchangers between effects are used to bring liquor temperatures entering an effect to within 10°C (18°F) of the boiling temperature within that effect.

 Vapor and concentrated black liquor exit each body from the top of the tubes into a vapor dome that separates black liquor from vapor.
-The vapor dome material is normally carbon steel, and is protected with stainless steel in areas where the black liquor concentration exceeds 25 wt-% dry solids content.
+The vapor dome material is normally carbon steel, and is protected with stainless steel in areas where the black liquor concentration exceeds 25 wt% dry solids content.

 The vapor dome contains an umbrella or deflector located directly above the top tube sheet.
 It acts as the first stage of liquor and vapor separation.
-It must completely shield the tubesheet from product liquor flowing back into the tubes from above.
+It must completely shield the tube sheet from product liquor flowing back into the tubes from above.
 A second stage of vapor-liquid separation (a demister) in the vapor dome is necessary to separate fine black liquor droplets from the exiting vapor.

-The operating pressure for the first effect of most LTV evaporators is from 6 to 7 bar.
+The operating pressure for the first effect of most LTV evaporators is from 6 to 7 bar (75-90 psig).